-The political situation in Guatemala is marked by continuing allegations of corruption and widespread calls for reform.
-As a consequence, in Guatemala many commercial successes are hard fought.
-We have observed a growing number of complaints from U.S. stakeholders and companies regarding corruption and transparency issues within the country.
-Cases of unfair treatment against U.S. companies continue to reflect significant negative impact on Guatemala’s investment climate.
+The political situation in Guatemala is marked by continuing allegations of corruption and widespread calls for reforms.
+Consequently, in Guatemala many commercial successes are hard fought.

-Communist China has begun to make significant inroads in Central America with respect to investment – and consequently influence – but Guatemala has not yet seen substantial investment from the PRC.
-Chinese trade with Central America has increased by 70% in the past five years.
-China has recently emerged as the second largest trading partner for much of Central America.
-The Chinese now broadening their engagement beyond exports of simple household electronics and motorbikes and is now aggressively pursuing major infrastructure projects in the region such as energy plants, seaports, and telecommunications.
+The People’s Republic of China (PRC) has begun to make significant inroads in other parts of Central America with respect to investment – and consequently influence –Guatemala has not yet seen increasing investment and influence from the PRC, since Guatemala still has no official relations with PRC and instead maintains diplomatic relations with the Republic of China (Taiwan).
+PRC trade with Central America has increased by 70% in the past five years and has emerged as the second largest trading partner for much of Central America.
+PRC companies are now broadening engagement beyond exports of simple household electronics and motorbikes and are now aggressively pursuing major infrastructure projects in the region such as energy plants, seaports, and telecommunications infrastructure.

-Guatemala imports from China have doubled during the last ten years.
-In 2020, imports totaled US$2.25 billion, according to the United Nations COMTRADE database on international trade.
-Main Guatemala imports from China in 2020 were electrical and electronic equipment, machinery, boilers, iron and steel, and organic chemicals among others.
+Guatemala imports from the PRC have doubled during the last ten years.
+In 2021, imports totaled US$1.38 billion, according to the Guatemalan Central Bank database.
+Main Guatemala imports from China in 2021 were electrical and electronic equipment, machinery, boilers, iron and steel, and organic chemicals among others.